Ventricular tachycardia is an abnormally fast heartbeat. Get the facts on this type of arrhythmia.

 Answers to common questions about heart rhythm disorders.

-Our Heart Rhythm Disorders team includes some of the world's most experienced physicians in cardiac electrophysiology, who specialize in treating a full range of patients, including those with the most complex medical concerns.
+Our team in the Cardiac Arrhythmia Service includes some of the world's most experienced physicians in cardiac electrophysiology, who specialize in treating a full range of patients, including those with the most complex medical concerns.
 Our specially-trained team performs more than 3,000 procedures annually, including catheter ablation, implantable cardioverter defibrillator (ICD), pacemaker implantation and cardiac resynchronization, which translates to better outcomes for patients.

-At the Heart Rhythm Disorders Program within Brigham and Women's Heart & Vascular Center, we offer our patients:
+The Cardiac Arrhythmia Service within Brigham and Women's Heart & Vascular Center offers the following for our patients:

 We are steadfast in our commitment to treating you in the safest possible environment and are seeing patients both in person and through Virtual Visits.
 To request an appointment, please call 857-307-6048 Monday - Friday, 8am-5pm ET or complete the form to receive a callback.

 In an arrhythmia, abnormal electrical signals through the heart muscle may cause the heart to beat too fast (tachycardia), too slow (bradycardia), or irregularly.
 This introduction covers the various types of arrhythmias, symptoms, and treatment options.

 For those diagnosed with aortic valve stenosis, the minimally invasive procedure, known as transcatheter aortic valve replacement (TAVR), has become a quicker and less invasive option for appropriate patients.